 Vigilante Retakes the Flag

-The grace period is officially over.
-At precisely 6:08 PM on Monday, April 13, as the afternoon sun began its slow descent over Veterans Field, the town administration’s hastily assembled network of extension cords and temporary stake lights faced its final judgment.
+At 6:08 PM on Monday, April 13, the town administration’s hastily assembled network of extension cords and temporary stake lights at Veterans Field was put to the test.
+It failed.

-Armed with a small aluminum step stool and a quiet, unyielding sense of duty, the self-appointed guardian of the U.S. Flag Code returned to the town center.
-Methodically, he unclipped the nation's colors from the halyard.
-He refused to allow the flag to fly through another night illuminated by a haphazard, ground-level bulb powered by a daisy-chain of exposed wires draped across the public grass.
+Carrying a small aluminum step stool, the self-appointed guardian of the U.S. Flag Code returned to the town center.
+Moving methodically, he unclipped the nation's colors from the halyard.
+Town Hall's attempt to illuminate the flag relied on a single, ground-level bulb powered by a daisy-chain of exposed wires draped across the public grass.
+He was evidently not impressed.

 The Takedown: The Vigilante returns to the pole at Veterans Field to remove the colors before dusk.

-This is the reality of Sherman’s quietest, most principled cold war.
-The town administration attempted a bureaucratic half-measure to save face; the Vigilante demands absolute adherence to federal statute.
-The U.S. Flag Code dictates that a flag flown at night must be properly and dignifiedly illuminated.
-For this resident, a stopgap measure resembling a municipal yard-sale setup simply does not meet the standard of dignity required to fly the colors.
+This is Sherman’s quietest standoff.
+The administration offered a bureaucratic half-measure; the resident demands adherence to federal statute.
+The U.S. Flag Code explicitly requires a flag flown at night to be properly and dignifiedly illuminated.
+A stopgap measure resembling a municipal yard-sale setup simply does not meet the legal standard.

-Strict compliance: gathering the flag to ensure it never touches the dirt.
+Strict compliance: gathering the fabric to ensure it never touches the dirt.

-As dusk settled over Sherman tonight, the pole at Veterans Field stood bare once again.
-The ball is now firmly back in Town Hall's court.
-They can either invest in a permanent, dignified lighting solution that respects both the flag and the park's aesthetics, or they can continue to watch their stopgap measures get dismantled before dinner.
+As dusk settled over Sherman, the pole at Veterans Field stood bare once again.
+Town leadership now faces a straightforward choice: invest in a permanent, code-compliant lighting solution that respects the park's aesthetics, or continue watching their extension cords get unplugged before dinner.

 Filed Under: